SamsungDiscord/website/docs/guide/firmware.md

 ---
-index: 2
-icon: mobile
+author: Sadboi & Ushie
 title: Flashing Firmware
 description: Detailed guide on how to download and flash firmware on samsung devices
-author: Sadboi & Ushie
+icon: mobile
 category:
   - Guide
 ---